nkenchor/tapi-user-service/README.md

 ### Configuration

 Configure the service by setting the necessary environment variables or modifying the `configuration.py` file as needed.
 This includes database URIs, Vault connection settings, and Redis server details.
 Do not forget to create a .env file in the root folder of of the application.
-Which should look liek the below:
+Which should look like the below:

 ADDRESS=localhost
 PORT=30301